 Once you have your travel trailer parked, you want to make sure that it is level, so you are not rolling off the bed while trying to go to sleep.
 We suggest getting a 3-foot level to make sure you are level front to back, and side to side.
 A 2-foot level is too short to measure accurately and a 4-foot level is too long to store easily.
 We find that a 3-foot level is perfect.
 Also, check out our articles called How To Level a Travel Trailer on a Slope for some great tips on how to quickly and easily level up your travel trailer.

-You can’t always pull into your campsite during the daylight hours, so it is good to have a battery powered LED light on hand and again in a convenient place in your trailer storage.
-You also want to make sure that you have extra batteries on hand!
+You can’t always pull into your campsite during the daylight hours, so it is good to have a rechargeable LED headlamp.
+The key is to make sure your headlamp meets these four criteria.

 We all love the convenience of paper plates, right?
 Especially if we are just doing burgers and hot dogs on the grill.
 It is easy and convenient to grab paper plates for these quick and easy meals.
 As we all know, some paper plates are not of very good quality, so we got some of these plastic paper plate holders.
 Please keep in mind, paper plates are better than styrofoam plates.
 Yes, styrofoam plates are a little sturdier than paper plates, but they are not good for the environment.
 Plus with paper plates, when you are done eating you can just throw them into the fire pit, put your plastic holders on your outside table, and move on with your day!

 No campsite is complete without a coffee maker!
-We are passionate coffee drinkers, so we had to make sure that this was one of the first things be bought for the travel trailer.
-My husband likes his black, and well, I am more of a foofoo coffee drinker and need some creamer to sweeten mine up a bit.
-Many coffee makers are electric but this Coleman coffee maker runs on the stove top so you don’t have to power up the generator to make your coffee.
+We are passionate coffee drinkers, so we had to make sure that this was one of the first things we bought for the travel trailer.
+Many coffee makers are electric but this Coleman propane coffee maker runs on the stovetop so you don’t have to power up the generator to make your coffee.
 Just light the stove burner and you are good to go.
 Mike here at RVBlogger loves his coffee maker and says he doesn’t have to worry about quiet time to make some coffee.

 This doesn’t have to be for just shoes, either!
 Yes, we had some shoes in it, but it is also a great place to store other things like flashlights, bathroom supplies, or even for adding a little bit more to your pantry space.
 We like this shoe organizer because it is made for narrow doors and for the oversized mesh pockets.

 We are camping, right?
 Everyone needs to have their own chair to sit and relax in.
 I even suggest getting one for the little ones too!
-Camping chairs are collapsible and easily stored in the under-belly of the trailer.
-Camping chairs are great for sitting around the table and playing cards in the afternoon or sitting around the fire in the evening to roast your marshmallows for s’ mores!
+Camping chairs are collapsible and easily stored in the underbelly of the trailer.
+Zero Gravity Camping Chairs are great for sitting around the table and playing cards in the afternoon or sitting around the fire in the evening to roast your marshmallows for s’ mores!
 And in case you’ve never tried one, zero gravity lounge chairs are the best for relaxing!

 I know we don’t want to talk about it, but we all do it.
 That’s right, we all use the toilet.
 If you are going to be filling up the black tank while you are camping, we would like to suggest this RhinoFLEX black tank sewer hose with clear elbows so that you can see when the tank has been dumped and cleaned out.
 This set comes with everything you should need to clean out your tank.